-Wilson Commons Student Activities and the Interfaith Chapel are the two offices that directly advise College Student Organizations on how to operate on campus.
-Other campus departments may serve as advocates for organizations, but advisors will come from one of these two offices.
+Wilson Commons Student Activities, the Interfaith Chapel, and Alumni Relations and Constituent Engagement are the three offices that directly advise College Student Organizations on how to operate on campus.
+Other campus departments may serve as advocates for organizations.

 Wilson Commons Student Activities